feinorgh/body_volume_calculation/README.md

 Uses the calculations for producing body fat ratio from BMI, and then applying the average body density based on lipids, water, and protein onto the weight.

-## Brozak Model
+## Brozek Model

-Uses the Brozak formula for body fat ratio, estimated from BMI.
-The Brozak model reputedly has ±1% accuracy against empirical methods such as water immersion.
+Uses the Brozek formula for body fat ratio, estimated from BMI.
+The Brozek model reputedly has ±1% accuracy against empirical methods such as water immersion.

 ## Siri Model

-An older model that used to be used in the same manner as the Brozak model, reputely has ±10% accuracy compared to empirical methods.
+An older model that used to be used in the same manner as the Brozek model, reputely has ±10% accuracy compared to empirical methods.

 # Graph over relations between models and parameters